janro27/Data-Analysis-Projects/US Pollution 2016/README.md

-Data cleaning, visualization and analysis of different air pollution indexes (NO2, O3, SO2, and CO) recorded in the USA between 2000 and 2016.
-The data set comes from a Kaggle.com repository, where I also shared my work on this data set.
+This dataset deals with pollution in the U.S. It contains daily data for the four major pollutants NO2, O3, SO2 and CO during 2000 and 2010.
+The data set comes with 28 variables (among which each of the four pollutations represents five columns) and more than one million observations.

+The source of this data set is https://www.kaggle.com/sogun3/uspollution.
+The original data was scraped from the database of U.S. EPA : https://aqsdr1.epa.gov/aqsweb/aqstmp/airdata/download_files.html

+This notebook mainly deals with pollution in the state California, since it by far has the most data points.
+The focus of this work is on data cleaning and visualization.
 Main content:

 - Data exploration and cleaning